bruhmomentumtr/mc-w10-version-launcher/README.md

 └── DownloadedMCAppx/           ← Downloaded games
     ├── versions_index.json     ← Version index
     ├── Minecraft-1.20.0/       ← Game files
-    ├── Minecraft-1.19.0/
     └── ...
 ```

 ## FAQ

-**Can I run multiple Minecraft instances at the same time?**
+**Can I run multiple instances at the same time?**

-No. You can _install_ multiple versions, but only one can run at a time.
+No. You can install multiple versions, but only one can run at a time.

 ## License